khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 - a variable the occurs in the left-hand side of a clause.

 ### Existentially Quantified
-- a varialbe the occurs in the righh-hand side of a clause.
+- a variable the occurs in the righh-hand side of a clause.
 - a variable that occurs in a query.

 ## Cut